TrustworthyComputing/ZeroJava-compiler/README.md

 ## Compilation & Execution:
 To compile the compiler type `make`.

-Then, use the `tjrc` script to compile TinyJava programs to TinyRAM assembly code.
+Then, use the `tjrc` script to compile Zilch programs to TinyRAM assembly code.
 Below are some usage examples.

-### TinyJava Examples:
+### Zilch Examples:

 A simple program that performs addition:
 ```
-./tjrc tinyjava-examples/simpleAdd.java
+./tjrc zilch-examples/simpleAdd.java
 ```
 ```
 class SimpleAdd {